automician/msoutlook-tests/README.md

 Be aware, that driver.getWindowHandles() returns an array of open application window handles, where the focused one is usually found by index `[0]`, so make sure to use `driver.getWindowHandle()` first, where there is still only one main application window and save it's value, so the handles won't be mixed up later.

 Even if there is only one window left, with the others closed, still make sure to focus on this window by using `driver.switchToWindow()`, otherwise it can be unaccessible.

+### User steps in tests

+The app model, located in `utils/model.js` contains main user steps used to compose an email.
+As the user will be working in two windows for that purpose, steps are divided between `app` for operations in the main window and `letter` for those in message compose window.
+Steps for working in add-in are also separated for better test readability.

+### Auto-correction and keyboard

+Make sure to disable autocorrection in your app before running tests, so it doesn't interfere with testing process.

+For Windows:

+- Go to File >Options > Mail and select Editor Options.
+- Select Proofing > AutoCorrect Options.
+- On the AutoCorrect tab, uncheck everything and save changes.

+Also as there is no apparent command way to check language and switch to different keyboard layout during testing, make sure your keyboard is set to EN before running tests